 The Conway Emergency Management Department has a Facebook page — search for “Conway Emd” for news and information, especially during a real emergency.

-Emergency Management Team: Matt Boyden (Emergency Management Director ); Dave Chichester (Assistant Emergency Management Director); Robert Baker (Fire Chief); Ken Ouimette (Police Chief); Linda Baker (Scribe), Tom Pleasant (Logistics), Sue Bridge (Public Information Officer), Tom Hutcheson (Finance & Administration).
+Emergency Management Team: Dave Chichester (Emergency Management Director); Robert Baker (Fire Chief); Ken Ouimette (Police Chief); Linda Baker (Scribe), Tom Pleasant (Logistics), Sue Bridge (Public Information Officer), Tom Hutcheson (Finance & Administration).

 Emergency Shelter Team: Mary McClintock (leader), Joan Haley (assistant leader), Jean Boyden, Howard Boyden, Meg Burch, Leslie Colucci, M.D., Jeanne Jouannet, Bruce Jouannet

-Volunteers: If anyone is interested in volunteering to help during an emergency, please contact Matt Boyden, EMD, or Dave Chichester, Assistant EMD, at the above-listed numbers.
+Volunteers: The Emergency Management Team is actively looking for more volunteers, especially someone interesting in becoming Assistant EMD.
+If anyone is interested in volunteering to help during an emergency, please contact Dave Chichester, at the above-listed numbers.

 Emergency Operations Center (EOC)